Akuli/jou/doc/keywords.md

 Use `array_count(array)` to get the number of elements in [an array](types.md#pointers-and-arrays) as `int`.
 The parentheses are optional.
-The number of elements of an array is always known at compile time, and in fact, the `array` is not evaluated when the program runs.
+The number of elements in an array is always known at compile time, and in fact, the `array` is not evaluated when the program runs.

 For example: